optuna/optuna/tutorial/README.rst

 **Other Resources**:

-* `Examples`_: Demonstarate how to use Optuna with popular libraries for machine learning and deep learning.
+* `Examples`_: More examples including how to use Optuna with popular libraries for machine learning and deep learning.

 .. _examples: https://github.com/optuna/optuna/tree/master/examples/